MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/building-sample-app.md

    * `-d` tells Docker to run the container 'detached', meaning no console is hooked up to the console inside the container.
 The container runs in the background.
    * `-p 5000:80` tells Docker to map port 5000 on the host to port 80 in the container.
 Each container gets its own IP address.
 ASP .NET listens by default on port 80.
 Port mapping allows us to go to the host's IP address at the mapped port and Docker will forward all traffic to the destination port inside the container.
-   * `--name myapp` tells Docker to give this container a convenient name to query by (instead of having to look up the contaienr ID assigned at runtime by Docker).
+   * `--name myapp` tells Docker to give this container a convenient name to query by (instead of having to look up the container ID assigned at runtime by Docker).
    * `my-asp-app` is the image we want Docker to run.
 This is the container image produced as the culmination of the `docker build` process.

 3. Open a web browser and navigate to `http://localhost:5000` to be see your containerized application, as shown in this screenshot: